Woman sitting on couch

-You may have heard the term “hormonal” before in relation to your period.
-While it’s true that hormones are involved during menstruation, hormones also play an important role in the other three phases of your cycle: the follicular, ovulatory, and luteal phases.
+Hormones play an important role in the three phases of your menstrual cycle: the follicular, ovulatory, and luteal phases.
 Learn more about the menstrual cycle and your hormones here!

 How do hormones impact the way you feel?

-Throughout your cycle — which can last between 25 to 35 days — estrogen, progesterone, and testosterone can affect how you feel, the foods you crave, your sleep patterns, and more.
-Understanding how these hormones fluctuate throughout your cycle can give you a better sense of what to expect during each phase.
+Throughout your cycle — which can last between 25 to 35 days — hormones such as estrogen, progesterone, and luteinizing hormone can affect how you feel, the foods you crave, your sleep patterns, and more.
+Understanding how hormones fluctuate throughout your cycle can give you a better sense of what to expect during each phase.

-Learn more about how your menstrual cycle and hormones.
+Learn more about your menstrual cycle and hormones.

 Estrogen